jiabingeng/places-service-docs/README.md

 Here are some common terms that are used in the Places documentation:

-* A **point of interest \(POI\)** is a location that is of interest to your organization.
-Places creates a databased of POIs that you define.
+* A **point of interest \(POI\)** is a geo-location that is of interest to your organization.
 You can define POIs with attributes such as a name, radius, address, category and metadata tags.
 * A **geofence** is a type of POI.
 This type is a virtual geographic boundary defined by latitude and longitude coordinates.
 * A **beacon** is a type of POI.
 This type is a physical device that represents a location by emitting a low power bluetooth signal.
-Beacons are not currently supported in Places.
+Beacons support is coming in future releases.
-* A **library** is a collection of POIs.
+* A **library** is a collection of POIs which grouped together to easily attach rules to a set instead of a single POI.
-* A SDK **extension**, in Adobe Launch extensions are are used in conjunction with the AEP SDK to provide additional functionality while using shared data from the SDK.
+* A SDK **extension**, is the Adobe Launch extension that's required to integrate the 'Places' into your mobile apps.
+It's used in conjunction with the other AEP SDKs to add location context to your experiences.

-* An **organization** is the entity that enables an administrator to configure groups and users, and to control single sign-on in the Experience Cloud.
-The organization functions like a log-in company that spans all the Experience Cloud products and solutions.
+* An **organization** is the Adobe entity that identifies your company within Adobe Experience Cloud.
 Most often, an organization is your company name.
-However, a company can have more than one organization.
+However, we allow a company to have more than one organization.
+The organization administrator can configure groups and users and configure single sign-on functionality.
 * The **orgID** is the ID that represents your organization across AEP.
 For more information, see [Finding your orgID](https://forums.adobe.com/thread/2339895).
 * The **Experience Cloud ID** service provides a universal, persistent ID that identifies your visitors across all the solutions in the Experience Cloud.
 For more information, see [Overview](https://marketing.adobe.com/resources/help/en_US/mcvid/).